krutkurt/compose-spec/spec.md

 ### environment

 `environment` defines environment variables set in the container. `environment` can use either an array or a map.
-Any boolean values; true, false, yes, no, MUST be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.
+Any boolean values; true, false, yes, no, SHOULD be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.

 Environment variables MAY be declared by a single key (no value to equals sign).
 In such a case Compose